skythelimitdt/nosql-challenge/README.md

     7. Use update_many to convert RatingValue to integer numbers.

 ### Part 3: Exploratory Analysis
-Eat Safe, Love has specific questions they want you to answer, which will help them find the locations they wish to visit and avoid.
+Eat Safe, Love has specific questions they want me to answer, which will help them find the locations they wish to visit and avoid.

 Used [NoSQL_analysis_starter.ipynb](https://github.com/skythelimitdt/nosql-challenge/blob/main/NoSQL_analysis_starter.ipynb)
  for this section of the challenge.